Oxford is committed to diversity, equity and inclusion in our organization and the community.

 On the other hand, the more spread out a city is, the longer commuters have to stay in their cars before they reach their destination.
 This ties into the paradox of large parking lots: the more you have, the more you need.
 Parking lots increase the distance between buildings, making cars more necessary, which leads to the creation of more parking lots.

-3. Walkable usually means bikable, too.
+3. Walkable usually means bikeable, too.

 There’s a reason why Ann Arbor has a sizable cycling culture.
 The same streets which lead to easy walking also make it easier to bike—at least in the summer.
 And biking contributes to a number of the factors we already mentioned: more bikers means fewer cars, less hassle parking, and happier, healthier employees.

-Ann Arbor knows this and has several amenities in place for area bikers, including special bike lanes along some of the roads, bike parking lockers within the city, and accommodation for bikes on city busses.
+Ann Arbor knows this and has several amenities in place for area bikers, including special bike lanes along some of the roads, bike parking lockers within the city, and accommodation for bikes on city buses.

 4. It’s a draw for employees and their families.